ShimonNavon/Sudoku-solver/README.md

 # Sudoku-solver
-To have this code executed at a reasonable time I used backtracking - reverting back to the previous step or solution as soon as we determine that our current solution cannot be continued into a complete one
+To have this code run faster I used backtracking - reverting back to the previous step or solution as soon as we determine that our current solution cannot be continued into a complete one

 BEFORE: